 Default value of this setting is ‘Off’.
 This setting tells whether errors should be logged in web server’s error log file.
 When you finish your application and put it live, it’s a good practice that you turn ‘Off’ display_errors and turn ‘On’ log_errors in your production server’s php.ini file.

 This prevents users seeing any sensitive information that can go with error reports and let you still see them via web server’s error log.
 But in development, you would rather like to see errors on the web browser and would set the settings other way around.

 This setting tells what type of errors should be displayed and/or logged.
-There are constants that can be given as values to this setting and there is single constant (E_ALL) that represents all error types except one (E_STRICT).
-E_STRICT error type was added in PHP5 and is not that common.
-According to PHP manual, idea of introducing this type is to encourage you to use latest methods of coding.
-Thus it can warn you about using deprecated functions.
+There are constants that can be given as values to this setting and there is single constant (E_ALL) that represents all error types.

-Default value of this setting is like below.
+Default value of this setting will be like below.

 error_reporting = E_ALL & ~E_NOTICE

 Above it instructs to discard errors fall into notices category.
 For an example, if you used an undefined variable in an echo() statement, PHP generates a notice.
 This can be a useful feature in debugging.